-CARRIE WILSON is an Aesthetic Realism consultant and teaches the class “The Art of Singing: Technique and Feeling” at the Foundation.
+CARRIE WILSON is an Aesthetic Realism consultant and teaches the class “The Art of Singing: Technique and Feeling” and is one of the teachers of the “Critical Inquiry: A Workshop in the Visual Arts”at the Foundation.
 She studied Aesthetic Realism with its founder, Eli Siegel, from 1969 to 1978, and continues her study in professional classes with Chairman of Education, Ellen Reiss.
 She is a graduate of Barnard College, with a degree in art history, and of the Neighborhood Playhouse School of the Theatre where she studied with Sanford Meisner.

 A mezzo-soprano, Ms. Wilson attended the Goldovsky Opera Institute and was featured artist in a Rachmaninoff program at Lincoln Center Library, under the auspices of Mrs. Serge Koussevitzky and the Musician’s Club of New York, for whom she was also soloist in the New York premiere of Julian Orbon’s Tres Cantigas del Re at the Spanish Institute.
 Off-Broadway she appeared in The Pinter Plays, and in the Carmines-Fornes musical Promenade.